 - The harmonized goal across the company from the top management to the bottom of the organizational structure

 A process is a series of product development steps that need to happen to achieve a goal.
 These can be project planning stages, milestone management, problem-solving methodologies, product development key stages, information sharing workflow, etc., as just people are ineffective without processes in place to support their tasks and decisions.
 Following are some of the processes that can be adopted in concurrent engineering;

 - Project planning processes and workflow management which include key new product development elements such as key design stages, milestones for cross-departmental interaction, etc.

-- Workflow for product data management such as sharing information, manage engineering change, control specification creep, etc.
+- Workflow for product data management such as sharing information, managing engineering change, control specification creep, etc.

 - Product requirement tracking and checkpoints using techniques such as Quality Function Deployment (QFD) across departments